Skip to content

 Microsoft 365 Copilot Architecture Overview

-Microsoft 365 Copilot is not a standalone product -- it is an orchestration layer that sits between the user, the Microsoft Graph, the Semantic Index, and a large language model (LLM).
+Microsoft 365 Copilot is not a standalone product -- it uses Microsoft 365 Brain as the orchestration layer between the user, Microsoft Graph, the Semantic Index, Microsoft 365 Copilot Search, optional web grounding, and large language models (LLMs).

 +------------------------------------------------------------------+